Actaea podocarpa

 Actaea podocarpa, the mountain bugbane or mountain black-cohosh, is a species of flowering plant in the buttercup family.
 It is native to the eastern United States, where it is found in the Appalachian Mountains, with a disjunct population in Illinois.
 It is found in rich, mesic forests often in boulder-strewn coves.

 Actaea podocarpa is a large perennial herb.
 It is one of the later flowering of the eastern Actaea, producing white flowers in summer through fall.

+Both it and Actaea rubifolia bear resemblance to black cohosh, which, due to its vasodilation properties, is valuable for the treatment of menopause symptoms; harvesters of black cohosh sometimes mistake A. podocarpa for black cohosh, accidentally harvesting it.